Charles Rosa: Personal life

 In addition to competing, Rosa works as a chef at an upscale steakhouse.
 During his time in the UFC Rosa’s skills became well known among other fighters, this resulted in Rosa making food for nearly a dozen people at the home of UFC veteran Stephen Thompson in South Carolina.

 Rosa is engaged with luxury real estate agent Shannon Southcomb the couple had their first child together in 2025 a daughter named Bella.
 The couple lives in Boca Raton.

-Rosa is a big fan of the Boston Bruins hockey team.
-Before his fight on UFC fight night McGregor vs Silver Rosa was gifted a custom Bruins jersey with his name on it and an American top team patch on it.
-Also getting to meet some of the Bruins players.
-Rosa wore the jersey for his walkout at the event, and still sporadically wears it during walkouts to this day.
+He is a fan of the Boston Bruins.

 Rosa’s family runs a non profit charity that helps stop substance abuse.
 Rosa himself is involved in other charitable events and visits sick children at hospitals.

 Rosa also helps train his younger brother Lucas who is also a pro MMA fighter.
 The two would even fight on the same card at CES 78.
 Rosa currently serves a mentor and training partner with UFC fighter Daniel Marcos with the two being roommates together for a period of time.

 Rosa currently participates in armed forces entertainment tours, in which he travels to military bases around the world to train United States service members in mixed martial arts.